samlarby/Milestone-Project-1/README.md

 ![footer](documentation/footer.jpg)

 * __Memberships__
     * This feature will include all of the different membership types available for new customers.
-It will offer detail about memberships and the different prices of each one.
+It will offer details about memberships and the different prices of each one.

 ![memberships](documentation/memberships.jpg)